Unified Capacity Limit of Non-coherent Wideband Fading Channels: Compatibility With Another Common Model

 where $\Hb[m,\ell]$ remains unchanged for $\ell=1,\ldots,L_c$.
 To exploit channel coherence, the encoding process must design the transmitted signal for the $L_c$ consecutive symbols jointly, and the encoding model is represented with matrices as

 where the dimensions are $N_\mathrm{r}\times L_c=(N_\mathrm{r}\times N_\mathrm{t})(N_\mathrm{t}\times L_c)$.

 In this model, for every encoding interval of length $L_c$ and across all $M$ frequency bins there are a total of $ML_c{=}K$ complex valued coefficients.
 Therefore, this channel model provides exactly the same number of signaling dimensions for transmission as the model we have derived.
 But the representations of the channel variation are different.
 In this model there are fewer channel coefficients, each of them is i.i.d. and identically repeated for every $L_c$ consecutive symbols.
-Whereas our derived model \eqref{eq:ourModel} supports any type of channel correlation, as long as there are $K$ correlated channel coefficients generated by a fraction $1/B_cT_c$ of i.i.d. random variables with an arbitrary covariance.
+Whereas our derived model \eqref{eq:sysModel} supports any type of channel correlation, not only repetition, as long as there are $K$ correlated coefficients generated by a fraction $1/B_cT_c$ of independent random variables.
 It is possible to represent the system model \eqref{eq:FBmodel} with repeated identical channel coefficients in our derived model format by replacing the matrix notation $\Hb[m]\X[m]$ with our vectorized notation $\Hb\x$ where $\Hb$ is a block-diagonal matrix with the values of $\Hb[m]$ in its main diagonal and zeros in the upper and lower triangles as in \eqref{eq:MatrixChannel}.

-\subsection{Equivalence in Signaling Representation}
+\section{Equivalence in Signaling Representation}

 Our channel model uses Nyquist sampling at the full $B$ and therefore it is able to represent any signal with this bandwidth without loss.
 For the sake of completeness we will propose the exact formulation to implement a valid signal in the model of \cite{Ray2007noncoherent} (hereafter, filter-bank model) with our model (hereafter, OFDM model) using only preprocessing linear matrices.
 With this we show that any signal possible in the filter-bank model can be transmitted through the OFDM model, and therefore capacity results in our model are fully compatible.